Radiology and the Comprehensive Breast Center are within the hospital, and the Victor W. Farris Diagnostic Center is located on the hospital campus.

 Ultrasound - An imaging test that uses sound waves to form pictures of the body's interior.

-PET Scan - Positron Emission Tomography examines organs and body tissues such as heart, brain and lymph nodes.
+PET Scan - Positron Emission Tomography examines organs and body tissues such as brain and lymph nodes.
 Rather than showing the structure of a body part, PET images show its chemical function and changes in how it works.